sualpha/AICodeTransformer/README_EN.md

 - Whether shortcut format is correct
 - Whether it conflicts with IDE built-in shortcuts
 - Whether template is enabled
-- Whether code is selected (some functions require code selection)
+- Whether code is selected (some functions require selected code)
-- Restart IDE and try again
+- Restart IDE and retry
 </details>

 <details>